Prescription medications and treatments for nerve pain

 Using antidepressants for nerve pain can have an added benefit, considering that chronic pain often coincides with depression.
 Chronic pain can make a person depressed, and depression can often make the experience of chronic pain seem worse.
 So these medicines might help improve your mood as well as ease your discomfort.

 Of course, some people don't like the idea of taking antidepressants for their nerve pain because they worry taking antidepressants implies that the pain is just "in their heads".
 This is not the case at all.
-It just happens that these medicines work with both conditions.
+It just happens that these medicines work for both conditions.

 Painkillers: For severe nerve pain, powerful opioid painkillers can help.
 Studies have found that for many types of nerve pain, they are as effective as anticonvulsants or antidepressants.
 Unlike other treatments for nerve pain, they also work very quickly.